Fragki86/Fragki86/README.md

 ## **Hi👋 I’m Giorgos,**

-👨‍🎓 A junior Frontend developer from Greece, currently living and working in Norway.
+👨‍🎓 A junior developer from Greece, currently living and working in Norway.

 🖥️ I love designing and developing IT solutions for businesses and researching new technologies.